muezabdalla/key_sun/README.md

 - if when you use `cat /dev/input/event0` you get authentication failed or something like that. then you have two options. first: run the program as root (not recommended) second: add yourself to the input group

 ## other project:
-key_sun a keyboard monitoring software
+mouse_sun a mouse monitoring software

 ## similar projects:
 key-mon